ismaeljimenezmejias/dat515_project_personalgithub/7project/README.md

 ## Project Deliverables

-Your project submission consists of four main deliverables:
+Your project submission consists of five main deliverables:

 ### 1. Design Document (design.md)

+Deadline: **September 19, 2025**

 You are required to prepare a design document for your application.
 The design doc should be brief, well-organized and easy to understand.